AliceOh/RUST_clone_cgroup_project/README.md

-# RUST_clone_cgroup - playing with Clone, Fork and Linux processes termination in Rust
+# RUST_clone_cgroup - playing with Clone, Fork, Linux processes termination and Cgroup in Rust

 The project covers the following scenarios: